-The platform uses graphs with pre-configured strategy layouts including Midas Touch for longer-term ideas and GLB which is a real-time layout.
-The Enhanced Protrader Timing Layout adds momentum indicators like DPO and MACD.
+VectorVest includes a surprisingly powerful charting interface that lets you visualize price data, technical indicators, and even fundamental data like quarterly earnings.
+Helpfully, you can also plot VST ratings or use VectorVest’s pre-configured strategy layouts, The Enhanced Protrader Timing Layout adds momentum indicators like DPO and MACD.
 The Acid Test layout uses moving averages to visualize the trends and support/resistance levels.
 Users can also manually draw in trend lines and add various basic indicators to enhance the charts.

 The platform has a ton of pre-configured watch lists that users can follow.
 The platform really does a great job of taking the grunt work out of finding stocks.
 The watch lists are categorized by strategy based on VectorVest’s proprietary algorithms.
 Naturally, you can create your own watch lists as well.

 VectorVest goes a fine job of providing training tutorials and videos.
 Lessons can be quickly found on the Training Tab which includes compelling lessons like “30-second stock analysis”, “cherry-picking checklist” and “weed your portfolio”.
 The lessons are easy to follow and very well executed to save time.